 Quarterly Reports are due to EMSA by the 15th calendar day of the month following the end of each quarter.
-The fourth quarter report is due by August 1st, and must include a Supplemental Year-End Data Report.
+The fourth quarter report is due by August 1st and must include a Supplemental Year-End Data Report.
+Funding will be withheld if Quarterly Reports are not submitted timely.